CapitalLiu/SolarZip/README.md

 # SolarZip
 SolarZip is a compression framework designed for solar Extreme Ultraviolet (EUV) imaging data.
-Its purpose is to efficiently and adaptively compress the vast amounts of observational data from solar missions while ensuring its scientific usability.
+Its purpose is to efficiently and adaptively compress the vast amounts of observational data from solar missions while ensuring its scientific usability.🌞

-This framework is specifically optimized for data from the Solar Orbiter's Extreme Ultraviolet Imager (EUI) and can significantly reduce data volume, offering a promising data management solution for deep space missions like the Solar Orbiter.
+This framework is specifically optimized for data from the Solar Orbiter's Extreme Ultraviolet Imager (EUI) and can significantly reduce data volume, offering a promising data management solution for deep space missions like the Solar Orbiter.🚀

-## Key Feature
+## ✨Key Feature

 * **High-Efficiency Compression:** Achieves 3-50 times higher compression ratios compared to traditional algorithms.
 * **Adaptive Strategy:** Employs an adaptive hybrid compression strategy with optimized interpolation predictors.
 * **Scientific Usability:** Integrates a two-stage evaluation framework with distortion analysis and downstream scientific workflows to ensure that observational analysis is not affected, even at high compression ratios.
 * **Significant Results:** Achieved up to an 800x reduction for Full Sun Imager (FSI) data and a 500x reduction for High Resolution Imager (HRI_EUV) data.

-## Compression performance
+## 📊Compression performance

 SolarZip demonstrated the overall best performance on the rate-distortion curve.
 <img src="figure/combined_rate_distortion.png" alt="rate-distortion" style="width:70%;">

-## Vision Example
+## 👁️Vision Example

 ### Full Solar Imager(FSI) dataset example: